 - 1 heaping cup chopped pecans, toasted

 - Add in egg and vanilla and whip until fully combined.
-In a seperate bowl, whisk together oat flour, potato starch, almond flour, flax seeds, xantham gum, baking soda, cinnamon, salt, nutmeg and cloves.
+In a separate bowl, whisk together oat flour, potato starch, almond flour, baking soda, cinnamon, salt, nutmeg, and cloves.
 Add to butter and egg mixture and mix until fully combined.

 - Fold in oats and pecans.
 Scoop and press down slightly, they won’t spread much.
 Bake at 375 degrees F for 11 minutes or until lightly browned.